Etymology of hippie

 According to lexicographer Jesse Sheidlower, the terms hipster and hippie derive from the word hip and the synonym hep, whose origins are disputed.
 The words hip and hep first surfaced in slang around the beginning of the 20th century and spread quickly, making their first appearance in the Oxford English Dictionary in 1904.
 At the time, the words were used to mean "aware" and "in the know".
 In the late 1960s, African language scholar David Dalby popularized the idea that words used in American slang could be traced back to West Africa.
 He claimed that hipi (a word in the Wolof language meaning "to open one's eyes") was the source for both hip and hep.
 Sheidlower, however, disputes Dalby's assertion that the term hip comes from Wolof origins.

+Early usages

 During the jive era of the late 1930s and early 1940s, African-Americans began to use the term hip to mean "sophisticated, fashionable and fully up-to-date".
 Harry Gibson added the term "the Hipster" to his Harlem stage act in 1944, and in his later autobiography, says he coined it for that purpose.
 In the 1970s, Gibson remade his act to appeal to contemporary hippies, and is known as the 'original hippie'.
-The form hippie is attested in print as jazz slang in 1952, but is agreed in later sources to have been in use from the 1940s.
-Reminiscing about late 1940s Harlem in his 1964 autobiography, Malcolm X referred to the word hippy as a term that African Americans used to describe a specific type of white man who "acted more Negro than Negroes".